 Every year for the past 48 years, the Parliamentary Internship Programme has welcomed 10 young professionals to Parliament Hill from September through June.
 The paid, non-partisan interns are selected through a national competition.
 Each intern works full-time for both an opposition and government Member of Parliament.
 During their internship, Parliamentary interns meet with senior policymakers, diplomats, journalists, scholars, politicians, and leaders in civil society.
-The interns take part in academic seminars, write an innovate academic research paper, share their knowledge of Parliament with young Canadians, and take part in legislative study tours to Québec, Brussels, the United Kingdom, the United States, and Nunavut.
+The interns take part in academic seminars, write an innovative academic research paper, share their knowledge of Parliament with young Canadians, and take part in legislative study tours to Québec, Brussels, the United Kingdom, the United States, and Nunavut.

 As part of the academic component of the Programme, interns complete an original research paper on an aspect of Parliament …read more